Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Modeling Framework

 \subsubsection{Practical relevance}

-Our modeling framework may be used to characterize the strategic thinking behaviors of major decision-making entities that each control a significant portion of traffic flow.
+Our modeling framework may also be used to characterize the strategic thinking behaviors of major decision-making entities that each control a portion of traffic flow.
 In this context, the flow distribution vector of one class can be viewed as a decision of one large entity.
-This approach is particularly relevant in modern urban environments where traffic patterns are increasingly influenced by sophisticated navigation systems and centralized management centers.
-These systems operate at different levels of sophistication in predicting and responding to traffic conditions.
-At the most basic level ($k=0$), we have navigation systems or drivers simply reacting to current traffic conditions without strategic planning.
-The next level ($k=1$) includes more advanced navigation platforms like Google Maps and Waze, which not only provide route recommendations based on current conditions but also engage in predictive behavior \citep{google_maps_ai_2020}.
-By anticipating the actions of other road users and potential congestion points, they aim to recommend shorter routes for their users, effectively playing a strategic game against other decision-makers in the network.
-At higher level of sophistication ($k=2$ or above) are advanced traffic management centers and mobility service providers.
-These entities attempt to optimize overall traffic flow by considering multiple levels of interaction between different road user groups.
-Their decisions may require anticipating the responses of various traveler segments and adjusting traffic control measures accordingly.
+This approach has particular relevance in modern transportation networks where route choices are increasingly determined by sophisticated navigation systems and centralized management centers operating at different levels of strategic sophistication: